-A third driving while intoxicated (DWI) offense can result in a felony conviction, which can permanently limit educational and occupational opportunities, limit an individual’s right to vote in Texas, prevent an individual from possessing or owning a gun, and/or create a criminal record.
+A Third or Subsequent DWI offense can result in a felony conviction, which can permanently limit educational and occupational opportunities, limit an individual’s right to vote in Texas, prevent an individual from possessing or owning a gun, and/or create a criminal record.

 Texas law requires Dallas County courts to order an individual who has been convicted of a third DWI offense in certain situations to install and maintain a “deep-lung breath analysis mechanism” in any car they own or operate.
 This device is known as an ignition interlock device and requires the driver of a car to not have any alcohol in their breath before the vehicle will start.
 The device also usually requires the driver to blow in the machine while the person is driving to ensure they have not been drinking and driving.

 Warning: If you have refused to submit to chemical testing or failed a blood or breath intoxication test for DWI, you only have 15 days to request an administrative license suspension to get your license back.

 If you have been charged with a third DWI in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Decatur, Terrell, Weatherford, Carrolton, Richardson, Lewisville, Sherman, Rockwall, Burleson, Waxahachie or Frisco, contact Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is knowledgeable in all areas of third or subsequent DWIs and will make every effort to find defenses applicable to your particular situation or mitigating factors to have your charges reduced or even dismissed.
 Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged third DWI offense.